 Are you getting a short use time on a single charge?
 This comprehensive guide will show you how to save battery on your iPhone and use it for an extended period of time.
 There are over forty ways to increase your iPhone battery life.
 These work for all iPhones, including the latest iPhone 14 and 14 Pro running iOS 16.
 Make sure you go through all and use only the suggestions you’re comfortable with.
 Several tips mentioned here also work for iPad.

-Once again, we want to stress out that we aren’t recommending you implement all of these suggestions.
-Pick and choose the ones that work best for you based on your needs and the your daily iPhone usage.
+Once again, we want to stress that we aren’t recommending you implement all of these suggestions.
+Pick and choose the ones that work best for you based on your needs and your daily iPhone usage.

 1. Use dark mode

 If your iPhone has an OLED display (iPhone X, XS, XS Max, 11 Pro, 11 Pro Max, entire iPhone 12, 13, and 14 series), enabling dark mode and using a dark wallpaper will extend the battery life.

 To enable dark mode, invoke Siri and ask it to turn on dark mode.
 You can also go to iPhone Settings > Display & Brightness and choose Dark.

 2. Turn off the Always-On display

 Always-On display on iPhone 14 Pro and iPhone 14 Pro Max can consume a significant amount of battery, and turning it off can increase the use-time you get on a single charge.

 To turn off the Always-On display on your iPhone 14 Pro and Pro Max, go to the Settings app > Display & Brightness and turn off the switch for Always On.